 - Bearfoot’s Hiking Gear Flea Market – my personal favorite

-Also try second hand stores.
-While they probably wont have tents and backpacks they’re a good place to find clothing.
-I just found a brand new puffy vest for $9
+Also, try second-hand stores.
+While they probably won’t have tents and backpacks they’re a good place to find clothing.
+I just found a brand new synthetic puffy vest for $9.

 If you want to try out backpacking without a large investment you might want to consider renting your equipment.

 - rei– some rei locations rent backpacking gear

 - online- places like outdoorsgeek rent gear as a set or individually.
 This is also a great option if you only need an item for a specific trip.